Science Has Won: Might Is Obsolete

 The scientific revolution has had its effects, and a sufficient number of us have risen to the occasion.
 We’ve transcended scarcity.
 We grow more food than we can eat, we know quite well how to build enough structures, medical care isn’t really a problem, and we have tremendous distribution abilities.

-What we lack are structures of cooperation that are up to the task.
+What we lack are systems of cooperation that are up to the task.

 Clearly, our means of cooperating with one another have failed.
 And if we are honest about it, we have to concede that mankind’s central organ of cooperation is the state.
 And if we continue in honesty, we concede two further things:

-1. The state has made itself lord of cooperation, exerting final say over all commerce in the territory it dominates and enforcing that final say through an array of force-backed or directly forcible mechanisms… everything from court orders to SWAT teams.
+1. The state has made itself lord of cooperation, exerting final say over all commerce in the territory it dominates and enforcing that final say through an array of force-backed or directly forcible mechanisms.

-2. Any means of cooperation that bypasses the state is attacked, first with fright propaganda and then with violence.
+2. Means of cooperation that bypass the state is attacked, sometimes with propaganda and sometimes with violence.
 Cooperation via other means is forbidden.

-Science has transcended scarcity, but the state refuses to surrender its dominance.
+Science has transcended scarcity, but the state refuses to modify.
 That millions or billions will suffer – do presently suffer – doesn’t matter.
-The operators of states want power, and the populace still believes that they need the almighty state in order to survive.
-They will not let go.
+The operators of states want power, and they have convinced the populace that they need an almighty state in order to survive.

 It’s Only a Matter of Time

-One by one and two by two, people are seeing the facts… are grasping that science has made privation obsolete and that centralized, bronze-aged structures are the primary obstacle.
+One by one and two by two, people are seeing the facts… are grasping that production technologies have made privation obsolete and that centralized, bronze-aged structures are their primary obstacle.

 This is not to say that a decentralized world would be the end of human troubles; our troubles won’t end until we’re sufficiently upgraded on the inside.
-But the state stinks at that too.
+But the status quo stinks at that too.

 In order for the nation-state to continue as it has been, then, its subjects must not realize what a rotten deal they are getting, and they must fear to think beyond their permissions.

-I very much doubt whether the statists will be able to pull that off very much longer.
+I very much doubt whether that model will continue very much longer.
 Humans may be hobbled by fear, addiction and inertia, but the persistence of facts brings them out of it over time.

 And so, the more that people see basic facts (like the fact that we know how to feed everyone on the planet times two), the more the intimidations of outdated systems will fall away.